afferenslucem/ursus-utilus-collections/docs/queries-methods.md

 Method signature: `orderBy<TKey>(key: MapCondition<T, TKey>): ISortingCollection<T>`.

-Sorts the elements of a collection in ascending order to a key
+Sorts the elements of a collection in descending order to a key.

 ```typescript
 const cats = [{